 - Property code

-Olive Tree is a beautiful Ironstone barn conversion, set within a small group of cottages at Higher Widemouth Farm.
-These barns are architecturally striking, and their conversion has retained many of the original features and character.
-Olive Tree is spacious, light, and wonderfully presented, the open plan living space provides the perfect social hub for families to enjoy a restful holiday.
-There are stunning views over the valley from the kitchen window, and the kitchen features a traditional, local slate floor which adds to its rural and country life feel.
-All the bedrooms are light and spacious with comfy beds to rest, re-energise, and restore you after a busy day exploring.
+Olive Tree is a beautiful ironstone barn conversion set within a small group of cottages at Higher Widemouth Farm.
+These barns are architecturally striking, and their conversion has retained much of the original features and character.
+Olive Tree is spacious, light and wonderfully presented, the open plan living space provides the perfect social hub for families to enjoy a restful holiday.
+There are stunning views over the valley from the kitchen window and the kitchen features a traditional local slate floor which adds to its rural and country life feel.
+All the bedrooms are fresh light and spacious with comfy beds to rest, reenergise and restore you after a busy day exploring.

-Olive Tree is less than a mile from the beach at Widemouth Bay, renowned for surfing, swimming, and beach fun, the property is also the perfect base for family and friends to explore the local area.
-Widemouth Bay has three pubs all less than a mile away, which serve home cooked meals, locally brewed ales, and ciders.
+Olive Tree is under a mile from the beach at Widemouth Bay, renowned for surfing, swimming, and beach fun, it is the perfect base for family and friends to explore the local area.
+Widemouth Bay has three pubs all less than a mile away which serve home cooked meals, locally brewed ales, and ciders.
 Easy access to the South West Coastal footpath at Widemouth Bay enables guests to enjoy the stunning coastal scenery and sunsets.
-The Atlantic Highway is easily accessed from the property, Bude is just a short four-mile journey where you will find a vast array of interesting shops, eateries, supermarkets and many recreational facilities to suit all tastes and pockets.
-Olive Tree shares a pretty enclosed rose garden courtyard with Rosemary Cottage the neighbouring barn conversion, where there are plenty of tables and chairs for guests to enjoy food and drinks outside.
+The Atlantic Highway is easily accessed from the property, Bude is just a short four-mile journey where you will find a vast array of interesting shops, eateries, main supermarkets and many recreational facilities to suit all tastes and pockets.
+Olive Tree shares a pretty enclosed rose garden courtyard with Rosemary Cottage the neighbouring barn conversion, here there are plenty of table and chairs for guests to enjoy food and drinks outside.
 There is also a large communal grassed picnic area with delightful views over the valley and a gas BBQ is also available.

 leading from the parking area into: